syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Image-and-File-browser.md

 ## Image Properties

-You can set or modify properties of an image using the image dialog.
-It allows you to add links to images, apply border and additional styles.
-The editor provides option to specify the alternate text for an image, if the image cannot be displayed.
+You can set or modify the properties of an image by using the image dialog.
+It allows you to add links, apply border and set additional styles to the images.
+The editor provides an option to specify the alternate text for an image, if the image cannot be displayed.

 ![](ImageandFilebrowser_images/ImageandFilebrowser_img3.png)

 ## Resize an Image

-You can able to resize an image either manually or set the width and height in the image dialog.
+You can resize an image either manually or by setting width and height in the image dialog.

 ### Resize Manually

-You can resize an image by manually select an image, and drag a handle until the image is the desired size.
+You can resize an image manually by selecting an image.
+And drag the handle until the image is resized to the desired size.

 ![](ImageandFilebrowser_images/ImageandFilebrowser_img4.png)